UseSolar/Solar/README.md

 # Self Hosting
 > [!IMPORTANT]
-> If you fork this repo, Please ⭐️ This one.
+> If you fork this repo, Please ⭐️ this one.

 ### Console Method